vbaconnet-ledger/developer-portal/_docs/nano-app/introduction.md

 ## Contribute
-If you want to improve the documentation you can [use the contribution form](https://developers.ledger.com/contribution/) or make suggestions on the [Ledger's Developer Slack](https://ledger-dev.slack.com)
+If you want to improve the documentation you can the comment box at the bottom of each page or make suggestions on the [Ledger's Developer Slack](https://ledger-dev.slack.com)